osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 An optional query string to match which SdsTypes will be returned.
 See the [Searching](xref:sdsSearching) topic for information about specifying the query parameter.

 `string filter`
 An optional filter string to match which SdsTypes will be returned.
-See the [Filter Expressions: Sds Objects](xref:sdsFilterExpressionsMetadata) topic for information about specifying the filter parameter.
+See the [Filter Expressions: Objects](xref:sdsFilterExpressionsMetadata) topic for information about specifying the filter parameter.

 `int skip`